ASU-EGR304-2025-F-201/ASU-EGR304-2025-F-201.github.io/docs/03-User-Needs-and Benchmarking.md

 To sort through all of our user needs, we then categorized all of them into four categories, ranging from critical features that are required to meet our customers' satisfaction, to features that would be nice to include but don't make an overall difference in our design.

 #### Critical (Must-Have)
-1. App can store data and generate historical graphs
+1. Product can store data and generate historical graphs
-1. App will alert any detectable issues with plant
+1. Product will alert any detectable issues with plant
 1. Price should be worth value of device
 1. Device can have long range connections
 1. User can add custom plants with custom requirements to sensor
-1. User can rename plants in app
+1. User can rename plants in product
-1. Only 1 app for the device that is high quality and user-friendly
+1. Only 1 external product for the device that is high quality and user-friendly
-1. Instructions for device and app should be well made
+1. Instructions for device should be well made
-1. App stay up to date so it keeps working
+1. Producy stay up to date so it keeps working
 1. Sensors keep working for a long time
-1. App allows the user to opt-out of permissions and is designed with user privacy in mind
+1. Product allows the user to opt-out of permissions and is designed with user privacy in mind
 1. Sensor can reach into deep soil for better readings
 1. Sensors give accurate and consistent information
 1. Product needs to be accurate and reliable